jest-community/vscode-jest/README.md

    2. use editor save event to trigger test run for the changed file. (`on-save`)
    3. or create a custom [autoRun](#autorun)

-By default, users need not do anything, the default autoRun `"watch"` will run all related tests and populate TestExplorer.
-However the convenience doesn't go without cost - it could sometimes trigger test runs unnecessarily.
-Please check the [tuning tips](#performance-issue) if encountered performance related issues.
+By default, users need not do anything.
+The default autoRun `"watch"` will run all related tests and populate the test tree.
+However, the convenience doesn't go without cost - it could sometimes trigger test runs unnecessarily.
+Please check the [tuning tips](#performance-issue) if you encounter performance-related issues.

 ### How to debug tests?